dotoroart/cards/README.md

 #### Extension

-- Have in mind a that the game could be extended with more cards, or that players could build their own decks.
+- Have in mind a game that could be extended with more cards.
+- Contemplate the possibility that players could build their own decks.

 #### Possibilities